 Grand Opening of the Moncks Corner Regional Recreation Complex

 TOWN OF MONCKS CORNER, SOUTH CAROLINA

 Being a growing and prosperous community the Town of Moncks Corner welcomes the announcement of the proposed Volvo manufacturing facility to be located in Berkeley County.
-Because of our close proximity to the site we congratulate our State and County officials along with the Santee Public Service Authority for the magnificent job they did in making Volvo aware of the business friendly environment we enjoy in Berkeley County and Moncks Corner.
+Because of our close proximity to the site we congratulate our State and County officials along with Santee Cooper for the magnificent job they did in making Volvo aware of the business friendly environment we enjoy in Berkeley County and Moncks Corner.
 We also want to congratulate corporate officials at Volvo who made this decision for recognizing the many positive attributes our Town and County can offer this prestigious automobile manufacturer in enhancing the quality of life for all who will be associated with this great economic endeavor.

 We enjoyed the Chick fil-A Premier last night.
 Looking forward to Opening Day tomorrow April 16, 2015.
 Thank you Justin Clark!!!

 Chamber of Commerce meeting in North Charleston with Mayor Michael Lockliear, Councilman David Dennis and Governor Nikki Haley